View information and advice about protecting yourself including what you can and can't do during the outbreak of coronavirus (COVID-19).

 Wear face coverings in shops and all public places, as much as possible.
 Government rules mean customers

 must wear a face covering in several indoor settings.
-This includes shops, public transport, taxis, takeaways, banks, post offices, hair salons, barbers, places of worship and libraries or you could face a fine.
+This includes shops, public transport, taxis, takeaways, banks, post offices, places of worship, barbers, hairdressers and libraries or you could face a fine.
 This is to help curb the spread of the virus.

-This does not apply to children under the age of 3, is optional for children under the age of 11 and not mandatory for people with a disability or certain health conditions that makes it difficult for them to wear one.
+This does not apply to children under the age of 3, is optional for children under the age of 11 and not mandatory for people with a disability or a legitimate reason not to wear one.

 To safely wear a face covering: